What to Do If Someone Is Loitering on Your Private Property

 If it’s available, and you can afford it, hire security personnel or a mobile patrol.
 They can more adequately handle loitering when they see it.
 However, that may be prohibitively expensive.
 A more affordable but no less powerful option is to install security cameras with professional monitoring.

-Visible surveillance cameras—either wireless or power-over-ethernet—are a powerful deterrent just by their presence.
+Visible security cameras—either wired or wireless—are a powerful deterrent just by their presence.
 Most will not choose to stay in a location being watched.
 Combine that with active monitoring, and you can prevent and deal with loitering as necessary.

 Whether at home or your business, loitering on your private property is bound to happen at some point.
 A “No Loitering” sign, a security camera with live monitoring, and adequate lighting are your best defense and offense.